keijiro/Forestica/README.md

 [Creative Commons Attribution 4.0 International License][CC].

 This setup was made for testing the effects of the [Post-processing Stack].
-The scene looks like the following image without the effects.
+The scene looks like the following image when without post-processing.

 ![without post fx](http://i.imgur.com/6ypOEoL.png)